proycon/clam/docs/source/serviceconfiguration.rst

 the user can expect, the default is ``text/plain``, but for many applications ``text/html``, ``text/xml`` or ``application/json`` may be more appropriate.

+Alternatively, you can also associate viewers with an action, just like with output templates.
+In the interface, a user may then select one (or none) of those viewers to use for presenting the output.

 By default, actions listen to both GET and POST requests.
 You may constrain it explicitly by specifying ``method="GET"`` or